NZ Seismic & Structural Engineer

 66 Oxford Tce

 Russell Poole has designed well-over 200 buildings including more than 50 multi-storey buildings.
 Russell says practising as Phoenix Consulting in post-earthquake Christchurch since 2012 “has been a forensic field day.”
-His recent work has focused on earthquake recovery, peer reviews, forensic analysis of damaged buildings, reports and repair proposals.
+His work, in this period, has focused on earthquake recovery, peer reviews, forensic analysis of damaged buildings, reports and repair proposals.
 It has culminated in an award from the Insitution of Structural Engineers based in London for the seismic resurrection of the 13-storey apartment building at 66 Oxford Tce, Christchurch.

 Qualifications